Galaxias mcdowalli: Distribution

 Recorded from the headwaters of the Rodger River, a tributary of the Snowy River, in East Gippsland at an elevation 680 m.
 Not present in the mid to lower reaches of the Rodger River where introduced brown trout have colonised.
 It is believed an in-stream barrier has prevented further upstream migration of trout.

 Historically, it is believed this species' range may have extended into the Snowy River and the lower Buchan River, prior to the introduction of brown trout which significantly reduced the range.

 Habitat

 McDowall's galaxias is found in a cool, clear, heavily vegetated river.
 The river is shallow, 0.5 m deep, and 3-5 m wide with pools ranging from 1-2 m in depth.
 The river bottom is mainly sand, silt and clay with some cobble and pebble areas.
 In-stream cover is provided by overhanging vegetation, undercut banks and woody debris.

-Lifecycle/Reproduction
+Lifecycle and reproduction

 Limited to freshwater with no downstream migration to brackish water or the sea during its lifecycle.
 Spawning season unknown but believed to be late spring to summer.